-This Inception process goal describes how we will identify an architecture strategy, or potential strategies, for producing a solution for our stakeholders.
+This Inception phase process goal describes how we will identify an architecture strategy, or potential strategies, for producing a solution for our stakeholders.
 The focus of this process goal is on solution-level architecture, supported by your Enterprise Architecture efforts which focus on organizational-level architecture.

 - What is our overall strategy for producing a solution?

 - Will we buy or build?

 - How many architectural strategies should we consider?

 - To what level of detail do we need to go to?

 - What models, or views, should we produce?

 - What will our approach to modeling be?